CaetanoGenete/python-tools.nvim/README.md

 ![entrypoints_demo](./docs/assets/pick_entrypoints_demo.gif)

 Opens a telescope picker, with option to choose from entry-points available in the current environment.
-See `python_tools.pickers.EntryPointPickerOptions` for more details on what each option does.
+For more details on what each option does, see `python_tools.pickers.EntryPointPickerOptions`.

 ```lua
 -- Options are all defaults, no need to specify them, unless you really want to.